 Besides freshness, how coffee beans are ground also helps determine what flavors get extracted during the brewing process.
 Even the best, most expensive coffee grinders don’t produce uniform grind sizes.
 Some particles will be big, and some will be small, and the ratio of large to small particles determines how coffee tastes when you brew it.
 Which flavor compounds are extracted depends on how big a particle is, with smaller particles contributing stronger flavors.
 If your grinder has too many small particles, it will be difficult to extract the more subtle flavors, and your coffee will usually taste harsh and bitter.

 A good coffee grinder will produce very similar grind size distributions every time you use it.
 Consistent grind size distributions make it possible to tune other brewing parameters like the temperature and extraction size to make your coffee taste better.
 Cheap grinders and pre-ground coffee often don’t have consistent grind size distributions, making it frustrating to try to get a consistently good cup.

 If you only have enough money for one piece of coffee-making gear, make it a high-quality grinder.
 The impact a good grinder will have on your coffee’s quality is dramatic.

 We hope you enjoyed this coffee science 101 crash course.
 We’ve barely scratched the surface of all the scientific intricacies that go into growing, roasting, and brewing coffee, but, hopefully, you now have a better overview of some of the complexity behind the coffee industry.
 A lot of thought goes into making coffee, and knowledge of chemistry is beneficial for people looking to squeeze every last drop of flavor out of their coffee beans.
-That’s all for today; quiz tomorrow.
+That’s all for today; the quiz is tomorrow!